filipigustavo/enc-dec/README.md

 To do it, you should make a class that extends `AbstractGenerator` with `generateHashParts` and `handleHash` methods.

-`AbstractGenerator` accepts a Generic type. `generateHashParts` should return the same type declare in the class and `handleHash` accepts a parameter with these type and always returns a `string`.
+`AbstractGenerator` accepts a Generic type. `generateHashParts` should return the same type declared in the class and `handleHash` accepts a parameter with these type and always returns a `string`.

 #### `AbstractGenerator<H>`

 This is the base class that works with hashs.
-You should extend it and implement `generateHashParts` and `handleHash` mehotds.
+You should extend it and implement `generateHashParts` and `handleHash` methods.

 #### `generateHashParts(): H`